 - Method: By hand

 Buckwheat gives these pancakes incredible flavor.
 This buckwheat pancake recipe yields deliciously light and thin pancakes.
-For pancakes that are even lighter in texture and flavor, use half all purpose (Adrianna’s suggestion) or whole wheat pastry flour (my default).
-Recipe yields 8 pancakes (plenty for 2 people).
+For pancakes that are even lighter in texture and flavor, use half all purpose flour (Adrianna’s suggestion) or whole wheat flour (my default).
+Recipe yields 12 medium pancakes, or enough for 2 to 4 servings.

 - 1 tablespoon sugar

 - 1 teaspoon baking soda